Information security standards

-Information security standards (also cyber security standards) are techniques generally outlined in published materials that attempt to protect a user's or organization's cyber environment.
-This environment includes users themselves, networks, devices, all software, processes, information in storage or transit, applications, services, and systems that can be connected directly or indirectly to networks.
+Information security standards (also cyber security standards) are guidelines generally outlined in published materials that aim to protect a user's or organization's cyber environment from threats.
+This environment includes the users themselves, hardware such as devices and networks, software such as applications or services, and any information in storage or transit.
+In general, a cyber environment consists of systems that can be connected, directly or indirectly, to networks.

-The principal objective is to reduce the risks, including preventing or mitigating cyber-attacks.
-These published materials comprise tools, policies, security concepts, security safeguards, guidelines, risk management approaches, actions, training, best practices, assurance, and technologies.
+These standards cover security concepts and technologies, recommended policies and best practices to deal with an adverse event, and training and guidelines to implement the published standards.
+They may also include assessment criteria, a body to audit the implementation of these criteria, and certification for organizations implementing the recommended changes.

+The principal objectives of these standards are to prevent or mitigate cyber-attacks, ensure consistency among developers, and establish a minimum standard in industries susceptible to an attack.
+They are published by various national and international bodies to help users and organizations enhance their cybersecurity posture and present a coordinated and structured response.

 History

 Cybersecurity standards have existed over several decades as users and providers have collaborated in many domestic and international forums to effect the necessary capabilities, policies, and practices – generally emerging from work at the Stanford Consortium for Research on Information Security and Policy in the 1990s.

 A 2016 US security framework adoption study reported that 70% of the surveyed organizations use the NIST Cybersecurity Framework as the most popular best practice for Information Technology (IT) computer security, but many note that it requires significant investment.
 Cross-border, cyber-exfiltration operations by law enforcement agencies to counter international criminal activities on the dark web raise complex jurisdictional questions that remain, to some extent, unanswered.
 Tensions between domestic law enforcement efforts to conduct cross-border cyber-exfiltration operations and international jurisdiction will likely continue to provide improved cybersecurity norms.